gusblacknails/gus_pong/README.md

 # 🏓 Gus Pong — A Game in Processing

-Welcome to **Pong Reinvented**, a modern take on the classic Pong game, built in **Processing**.
-This project was developed as a final practice for the "Programació Creativa" subject from the UOC's Tècniques d'Interacció digital i Multimèdia, with the goal of going beyond the basic version by adding multiple screens, realistic physics, sound, and customizable settings.
+Welcome to **Gus Pong**, a modern take on the classic Pong game, built in **Processing**.
+This project was developed as a final practice for the "Programació Creativa" subject from the UOC's Tècniques d'Interacció Digital i Multimèdia, with the goal of going beyond the basic version by adding multiple screens, realistic physics, sound, and customizable settings.

 ---